myreceiptt/nota-markdown/archived-oioi/2025/10/receipt-escrow-petra-2025-10-23.md

 ---

 P.S.
 Read this document freely for information and guidance.
-Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from Prof. NOTA.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
 Sharing the link is allowed.
 So, share the link, not the text.
 Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+---